 The tropical Atlantic Ocean is subject to the resonance of a quasi-stationary wave formed by an equatorial Kelvin wave and first baroclinic mode, first meridional mode equatorial and non-equatorial Rossby waves, forming a single dynamic system.
 This is tuned over the annual forcing period of the trade winds.

 The tropical Pacific Ocean is subject to the resonance of two coupled dynamic systems, tuned over an annual and quadrennial period.
 The annual quasi-stationary wave is a first baroclinic mode, fourth meridional mode Rossby wave tuned over the annual period of forcing by the trade winds.
 The quasi-stationary quadrennial wave consists of an equatorial Kelvin wave and first baroclinic mode, first meridional mode equatorial and non-equatorial Rossby waves.
-The quadrennial wave is self-sustained by inducing an ENSO event at the end of its eastward propagation phase, while benefiting from the coupling with the annual quasi-stationary wave.
+The quadrennial wave is self-sustained by inducing an ENSO event at the end of its eastward phase propagation, while benefiting from the coupling with the annual quasi-stationary wave.

 The tropical Indian Ocean is subject to the resonance of a quasi-stationary wave of semi-annual period formed by an equatorial Kelvin wave and first baroclinic mode, first meridional mode equatorial and non-equatorial Rossby waves.
 This quasi-stationary wave forms a single dynamic system forced by the monsoon winds.
 On the other hand, an annual non-equatorial wave originating in the Timor passage traverses the entire tropical Indian Ocean in each of the two hemispheres.